avinashboy/Link-Preview/Readme.md

 # Link preview

-Just send the post request to the back-end sevrer.
-It will response has json
+Just send the post request to the back-end server.
+It will send back response has json
  <br>
  ## It consist of